Main Office: 20541 Pascal Way Lake Forest, CA 92630

 Reclaimed and Sustainable Materials in Interiors

-Modern California homes increasingly showcase interiors featuring with reclaimed wood, bamboo, and other sustainable materials.
-These materials, often sourced locally, reduce the environmental impact of home renovations and add unique character and charm to spaces.
-Such choices reflect a broader societal shift towards sustainable living and conscious consumption.
+Modern California homes often use reclaimed wood, bamboo, and other sustainable materials in their interiors.
+Locally sourced materials lower the environmental impact of renovations and add unique charm.
+These choices show a move toward sustainable living and mindful consumption.

 Low-VOC and Environmentally Friendly Paints